RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Experiments

 \subsection{Datasets}

-We evaluate on three standard MMKGC benchmarks, DB15K, MKG-W, and MKG-Y, all providing pre-extracted visual and textual embeddings alongside structural triples (Table~\ref{tab:data})~\cite{zhang2025momok}.
-Following the standard filtered KGC evaluation protocol, we report MRR, H@1, H@3, and H@10 averaged over head and tail prediction queries.
-To test whether the gain depends on multimodal evidence, we additionally evaluate RADD in structure-only mode on two traditional KGC benchmarks, FB15K-237 and NELL995.
+We evaluate on three standard MMKGC benchmarks namely DB15K, MKG-W, and MKG-Y~\cite{zhang2025momok}, each with pre-extracted image and text features alongside structural triples as shown in Table~\ref{tab:data}.
+We further report RADD-S on FB15K-237 and NELL995 as two conventional-KGC scope checks.